Free at Last

 But to be more like Noah's salvaged creature,

-Observing that he lives by God's full grace,
+Believing that he lives by God's amazing grace,

 Inside a definite parameter